Book Names and Descriptions – New Releases:

 Sage Graduate Fellow of Cornell University (MFA) and Professor of English and Creative Writing at Lock Haven University, Marjorie Maddox has published eleven collections of poetry—including True, False, None of the Above (Poeima Poetry Series and Illumination Book Award Medalist); Wives’ Tales (Seven Kitchens Press); Local News from Someplace Else (Wipf & Stock); Perpendicular As I (Sandstone Book Award); Weeknights at the Cathedral (WordTech); and Transplant, Transport, Transubstantiation (Yellowglen Prize and runner-up for Brittingham and Felix Pollak Prizes)—and over 500 poems, stories, and essays in journals and anthologies.
 In 2017, Fomite Press published her story collection What She Was Saying, a finalist for the Katherine Anne Porter and Eludia book awards.

-In addition, Maddox is co-editor, with Jerry Wemple, of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press) and has four children’s books: A Crossing of Zebras: Animal Packs in Poetry, Rules of the Game: Baseball Poems (Boyds Mills Press), as well as A Man Named Branch: The True Story of Baseball’s Great Experiment, and Inside Out: Poems on Writing and Reading Poems + Insider Exercises (Schoolwide).
+In addition, Maddox is co-editor, with Jerry Wemple, of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press) and has three children’s books: A Crossing of Zebras: Animal Packs in Poetry, Rules of the Game: Baseball Poems (Boyds Mills Press), and Inside Out: Poems on Writing and Reading Poems + Insider Exercises (Schoolwide).
 She is the great grandniece of Branch Rickey, the general manager of the Brooklyn Dodgers who helped break the color barrier by signing Jackie Robinson.
 For more information, please visit her web site at www.marjoriemaddox.com

 © The Literary Librarian 2017